lineality/Online_Voting_Using_One_Time_Pads/README.md

-Step 1: Before the election ends: A person, e.g. in person, with ID (identifiable as an eligible voter according to local rules), goes to the voting office to register for the Vote-Over-a-Network with One-Time-Pad (online voting) process.
+Step 1: Before the election ends: A person, e.g. in person, with ID (identifiable as an eligible voter according to local rules), goes to the voting office to register for the vote-over-a-network with One-Time-Pad (online voting) process.

 (Note: A choice is to allow registration for more than one election.
 This issue relates to the form of the submitted ballot.
 For example:
 #### A. ballots that have been (or can have been) designed at the time of registration and